Neale, County Mayo: Amenities

-Facilities and services in the area include Mellottes grocery shop and bar, and the adjoining Pyramid restaurant.
-Also nearby is Gibbons Bar, which is a traditional Irish pub with a thatched roof.
-Gibbons Bar has been listed on the Record of Protected Structures by Mayo County Council.
+Facilities and services in the area include a grocery shop, bars and restaurant.
+Gibbons Bar, a pub in the area with a thatched roof, has been listed on the Record of Protected Structures by Mayo County Council.

 St John the Baptist Church & Calvary is in the centre of the village, built in 1875, the foundation for which, was laid by Rev Fr.
 O'Malley.
 Fr.
 O'Malley Millennium Park was named in honour of Fr.
 John O'Malley for his role with the Land League movement.
 He built the old Neale school in 1883 and the existing church in 1875.
 A monument was erected from the stone from the old school and church in 2000.